THE GLOBAL FIESTA

 Fleeing an arranged marriage in China, the independent Peony signs a contract to work as a “flower girl” in America, where she meets Tom, an American Born Chinese cook whose father works on the Transcontinental Railroad.
 Thwarted by a Hong Kong Triad boss seeking to extend his power into America, theirs is the tale of the first great Chinese immigration to the United States—a story of romance, bigotry, passion, food and a search for everlasting love—set against the largest mass lynching in American history, in Los Angeles’ Chinatown, in 1871.

 Hands-on Crafts by Kerry Bergen

 New Mexican Folk Art: Match Box Nichos

-Instrument Making with Christopher Gibson (in memory of Arturo Olivas)
+Instrument Making with Christopher Gibson (in loving memory of Arturo Olivas)

 Join Christopher Gibson and friends in making simple musical instruments from recycled household objects.
 This year’s projects will include: washboards designed from corrugated cardboard and chop sticks, tambourines made from aluminum pie pans and bottle caps, and kazoos constructed out of Popsicle sticks, straws and rubber bands.
 The first 50 participants will have the opportunity to to decorate a bamboo flute from India.